Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 A one-way trip between Paris and Versailles by Uber or taxi will typically cost you a minimum of around 35€ - 50€, assuming no major traffic jams and depending on your specific Paris location.

-Transit time (again, depending on where you are in the city) may easily be an hour or more, but it can easily be longer if you get stuck in city traffic or on the Péripherique, the ring road around Paris.
+Drive time (again, depending on your departure point from the city) may easily be 60-90 minutes, but it can easily be longer if you get stuck in city traffic or on the Péripherique, the ring road around Paris.

 The ride itself is lovely, as you get to see the lush countryside, peaceful towns, and posh suburbs along the way.
-But even when you're beyond the Périph' and traveling in normal traffic conditions, the ride will be slow because the roads are fairly narrow and winding, as reflected in the (slow) speed limit reflects this.
+But even when you're beyond the Périph' and traveling in normal traffic conditions, the ride will be slow because the roads are fairly narrow and winding, as reflected in the (slow) speed limits.

-Because Paris has such an extensive, fast, and affordable public transportation network, going to Versailles by Uber or taxi doesn't usually make sense for most people - but, of course, your circumstances may vary, especially if you're part of a group of several (or more) people.
+Because Paris has such an extensive, fast, and affordable public transportation network, going to Versailles by Uber or taxi doesn't usually make sense for most people - but, of course, your circumstances may vary, especially if you're part of a group of several (or more) people or you're staying overnight in Versailles and taking too many bags to easily manage on the RER.

 In that case, compare prices, and do what suits you best.

-You might also want to consider a private transfer service which provides pre-set fixed rates which can give you peace of mind.
+You might also want to consider a private transfer service which provides pre-set fixed rates which can give you peace of mind from a budgetary perspective.

 6. Can You Bike to Versailles from Paris?